 Are you still performing surgery?

 Yes.
-In accordance with guidance from local, state, and federal authorities, we have resumed scheduling elective surgical cases on a limited basis.
-Please be aware, your surgical experience will differ than prior experiences.
+In accordance with guidance from local, state, and federal authorities, we have resumed scheduling elective surgical cases.
+Please be aware, your surgical experience will differ from prior experiences.
 For example, we will not allow visitors to remain in the surgical facility.
 Parents/guardians of minor children and other unusual individual circumstances will be the only exceptions to this rule.
+The American Academy of Orthopaedic Surgeons (AAOS) has released FAQ’s in English and Spanish for patients regarding elective surgeries and COVID-19.

 How will you communicate with my loved one after surgery?